alchemy-swift/alchemy/README.md

 Alchemy makes DI a breeze to keep your services pluggable and swappable in tests.
 Most services in Alchemy conform to `Service`, a protocol built on top of [Fusion](https://github.com/alchemy-swift/fusion), which you can use to set sensible default configurations for your services.

 You can use `Service.config(default: ...)` to configure the default instance of a service for the app. `Service.configure("key", ...)` lets you configure another, named instance.
-Most functions that interact with a `Service`, will default to running on your `Service`'s default configuration.
+To keep you writing less code, most functions that interact with a `Service` will default to running on your `Service`'s default configuration.

 ```swift
 // Set the default database for the app.